Request for Proposals

 - Your contact information

-Applicants may request $5,000.
-Applicants may submit one project application for this grant program in FY2020.
-Please read this request for proposals in full before submitting an application.
+Applicants may submit one project application for this grant program in FY2021.

-HumanitiesDC is the State Humanities Council for Washington, DC, and one of 56 such institutions found in every state and territory of the United States, each affiliates of the National Endowment for the Humanities.
-Founded in 1980, our mission is to: enrich the quality of life, foster intellectual stimulation, and promote cross-cultural understanding and appreciation of local history in all neighborhoods of the District through humanities programs and grants.
+HumanitiesDC is the State Humanities Council for Washington, DC, and local affiliate of the National Endowment for the Humanities.
+Founded in 1980, the Humanities Council of Washington, DC (HumanitiesDC) aims to enrich the quality of life, foster intellectual stimulation, and promote cross-cultural understanding and appreciation of local history in all neighborhoods of the District through humanities programs and grants.

 About the DC Community Heritage Project